-The C&O Canal staff are transforming their education programs to meet state and Common Core Standards.
-We are developing standards-based programs at our three education sites: Cumberland, Williamsport, and Great Falls.
+The C&O Canal staff are transforming their education programs to meet national and state standards.
+We have developed and are piloting standards-based programs at our three education sites: Cumberland, Williamsport, and Great Falls.
 These new programs will provide students with an interdisciplinary experience touching on a variety of subject areas and utilizing various methods for student engagement and active learning.

-In summer of 2013, a group of teachers from Allegany County Public Schools attended a week-long workshop to develop a series of curriculum programs and resources for our most western park locations.
+In the summer of 2013, a group of teachers from Allegany County Public Schools attended a week-long workshop to develop a series of curriculum programs and resources for our most western park locations.
 These programs were piloted in Spring 2014.
+In the summer of 2014, park staff engaged with educators at the east end of the park and continued curriculum development from the hustle and bustle of Georgetown in Washington, D.C. to the rural farmlands and mountains in western Maryland.
+Curriculum-based programs are now offered at the beginning terminus, the middle basin, and the end terminus of the canal in Great Falls, Williamsport, and Cumberland (as well as surrounding areas).